wescpy/analyze_gsimg/alt/README.md

     VISION = discovery.build('vision',  'v1', credentials=creds)
     SHEETS = discovery.build('sheets',  'v4', credentials=creds)

 ### Migrating to service account authorization

-If you're more likely to engage with G Suite documents from a service account along with standard GCP usage, it makes sense to migrate from user account to service account authorization.
+If you're more likely to engage with GWS documents from a service account along with standard GCP usage, it makes sense to migrate from user account to service account authorization.
 The largest change is to completely remove the management of user account auth OAuth2 tokens.

 Replace...